dataq-instruments/2008_Firmware_Upgrade/README.md

 To update the firmware:

+**This firmware should only be used on hardware shipped before July, 2022**

 1. Download and unzip the file to your PC
 2. Start with the DI-2008 disconnected from your PC
 3. Hold down the pushbutton on the side of the DI-2008, and connect the unit to your PC